• Skip to main content

 • Cool intake sounds

-Not only does BMS offer the best intake on the market, it is also one of the most affordable at $379.
-Their dual intake system uses high quality S&B filters and also features heat shields to help prevent the filters from sucking in hot engine air.
-It is a direct bolt-on replacement to the stock intake system.
+Not only does Boosted Performance offer the best intake on the market, it is also one of the most affordable at $299.
+Their dual intake system uses significantly larger, high quality S&B filters that has one of the biggest, if not the biggest, airflow increases on the market.
+It is a direct bolt-on replacement to the stock intake system and works with aftermarket inlets too.

-BMS claims 27whp and 28wtq gains when combined with the JB4 tuner, with a dyno to back it up.
+Combining the Boosted Performance intake with a tuner will add upwards of ~25whp.
 These are amongst the best gains on the market.
 However, as a side note, don’t expect to see power levels like this from their intake, or any other intake alone.
 An upgraded intake on an otherwise stock Stinger will probably provide 8-10whp gains.
 Getting above that will require combining the intake with a tune and increased boost.

 The downpipes bolt-up directly to the turbocharger and is the first component of the exhaust system in the Kia Stinger.
-The factory downpipes house the primary catalytic converters, which are naturally restrictive since they are filled with various metals and materials that block airflow.
-Additionally, since the downpipes sit so close to the turbo it creates a ton of backpressure on the turbo and turbine wheels.
+Since the downpipes sit so close to the turbo it creates a ton of backpressure on the turbo and turbine wheels.

 Also, when you have an intake and a tune you are creating more exhaust gases.
 This amplifies the backpressure on the turbo and hurts performance, increases EGTs, and reduces turbo reliability and efficiency.

 Therefore, we recommend upgrading the downpipes.
-People on the forums will tell you that you get 0whp gains from it and it’s worthless.
-We can’t find many dyno’s to back it up, but this simply isn’t true, at least if you are tuned and running an intake.
-On a stock Stinger, yeah maybe the gains are zero.
+On a stock Stinger, the gains will be minimal.
 But definitely not when tuned.
 And not to mention, they reduce turbo stress which improves turbo reliability.

 • Reduced exhaust backpressure